Cantex Mine Development (CVE:CD) Stock Price Down 40% – What’s Next?

-Shares of Cantex Mine Development Corp.
-(CVE:CD – Get Free Report) fell 40% during trading on Friday .
-The company traded as low as C$0.11 and last traded at C$0.11.
-803,125 shares traded hands during trading, an increase of 738% from the average session volume of 95,866 shares.
+Cantex Mine Development Corp.
+(CVE:CD – Get Free Report)’s stock price dropped 40% during trading on Saturday .
+The stock traded as low as C$0.11 and last traded at C$0.11.
+Approximately 803,125 shares were traded during mid-day trading, an increase of 738% from the average daily volume of 95,866 shares.
 The stock had previously closed at C$0.18.

 Cantex Mine Development Corp. engages in acquiring, exploring, and developing mineral properties in Canada, Yemen, and the United States.
 The company explores gold, nickel, copper, lead, zinc, silver, manganese, cobalt, platinum, palladium, and rhodium deposits.
 Its primary project is the Yukon Metals Project with 1,075 claim blocks covering approximately 21,500 hectares.